Fabian Schär: Newcastle United

-On 26 July 2018, following Deportivo de La Coruña's relegation from the La Liga, Schär signed a three-year deal with Newcastle United after the club had activated his £3 million buy out clause in his contract.
+On 26 July 2018, following Deportivo de La Coruña's relegation from La Liga, Schär signed a three-year deal with Newcastle United after the club had activated his £3 million buy out clause in his contract.

-He made his debut for the club on 26 August 2018 in a 2–1 defeat to Chelsea.
+He made his debut for the club on 26 August 2018, in a 2–1 defeat to Chelsea.
 Schär scored his first goals for Newcastle against Cardiff City on 19 January 2019, netting twice in a 3–0 victory at St James' Park.
 He scored his third Newcastle goal against Burnley in a 2–0 win, opening the scoring with a 30-yard strike that would win Premier League and Match of the Day's February Goal of the Month competition.
 His fourth goal came in the final game of the season, and eventual 4–0 win over Fulham.

+On 4 October 2023, Schär scored his first Champions League goal for Newcastle United against Paris Saint-Germain in a 4–1 home victory during the 2023–24 season group stage.

+On 8 January 2024, Schär extended his contract with Newcastle until the summer of 2025.

+On 13 April 2024, Schär netted his 50th career goal during United's 4–0 victory over Tottenham Hotspur.

+On 16 March 2025, Schär played the full 90 minutes for Newcastle in their victory in the 2025 EFL Cup final, making him part of the first Newcastle side to win a domestic trophy in 70 years.
+Schär scored the side's only goal in their 1–0 victory over AFC Wimbledon in the third round and the third in a 3–1 victory over Brentford in the quarter-final on the road to the final.

 International career

+Youth

 Schär was a Switzerland youth international having played at under-20 and under-21 level.
 Schär made his international debut for the Swiss U-20 team in a game against Poland U-20 on 17 November 2011.
-He played his first game for the Swiss U-21 on 29 February 2012 in the 2–1 defeat against the Austrian U-21.
-He scored his first goal for the Swiss U-21 during his fourth appearance for them on 10 September 2012 in a match against Estonia U-21 This was the final game in the qualification to the 2013 UEFA European Under-21 Football Championship.
+He played his first game for the Swiss U-21 on 29 February 2012, in the 2–1 defeat against the Austrian U-21.
+He scored his first goal for the Swiss U-21 during his fourth appearance for them on 10 September 2012, in a match against Estonia U-21 This was the final game in the qualification to the 2013 UEFA European Under-21 Football Championship.
 Switzerland finished in second position and entered the play-offs.
-In the first leg of the qualification play-offs on 12 October 2012 against the German U-21 team Schär was shown the red card after he fouled Sebastian Polter as last man.
+In the first leg of the qualification play-offs on 12 October 2012, against the German U-21 team Schär was shown the red card after he fouled Sebastian Polter as last man.
 Despite the goal from the penalty spot the game ended in a 1–1 draw.

 He was selected to represent Switzerland in the men's football tournament at the 2012 Summer Olympics as part of the Swiss under-23 team.
 He played over 90 minutes in the first two games of the tournament, but the team were knocked out, finishing in fourth position of their Group.